landtax/spinet-desktop/README.md

 # Contributing
-Fork, commit changes, create tests and send a pull request.
+Fork, develop new features, create/upadate specs, commit changes and send a pull request.
-Feel free to contact me :)
+Feel free to contact me before, after or in the middle :)

 # License